|

 A few weeks later I get a

 call from Elizabeth Dawsari across town.
-Dr.

-Dan had been out to preg check her mare, Almoraima Neblina.
+Dan" had been out to preg check her mare, Almoraima Neblina.

 He enthusiastically told her about "this wonderful smart athletic